papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api/overview.md

 ## Asset Transfer API Reference

-For detailed information on the Asset Transfer API, including available methods, data types, and functionalities refer to the [Asset Transfer API Reference](/polkadot-ecosystem-docs-draft/build-on-polkadot/xcm/asset-transfer-api/reference) section.
+For detailed information on the Asset Transfer API, including available methods, data types, and functionalities, refer to the [Asset Transfer API Reference](/polkadot-ecosystem-docs-draft/build-on-polkadot/xcm/asset-transfer-api/reference) section.
 This resource provides in-depth explanations and technical specifications to help you integrate and utilize the API effectively.

 ## Examples